What Is A "Good" Credit Score?

 - You can open a secured credit card or an account with a bank or credit union that has a small credit limit.

-- Do not fall for any scam artists that promise to increase your score by an unreasonable amount or overnight since this is an illegal practice.
+- Do not fall for any scammers that promise to increase your score by an unreasonable amount or overnight since this is an illegal practice.